Distribution/MFG Operational Audit

 Benefits of an Operational Audit

-A warehouse operational audit identifies financial elements of the issues and there’s a secondary step to define the return on investment associated with improvement implementation.
-The first step is to identify the current costs and possible future state.
-Sometimes this is all a manufacturer or distributor requires to develop their own ROI is based on what is identified.
+A warehouse operational audit identifies financial elements of business challenges, and there can also be secondary analysis to define the return on investment (ROI) associated with the identified improvements if desired.
+The first step, however, is to identify the current costs and possible future state.
+In some cases, this is all a manufacturer or distributor requires to develop their own ROI based on what is identified.

 Often, they need expert assistance in developing the ROI.
-Intek and Minerva don’t dictate what the ROI will be but just break it down, show what can be solved, and provide all the underlying data to determine the ROI.
-Costs and rates such as labor rate, storage carrying costs, return item costs, lost customer costs, mis-ships, etc. are often important cost drivers.
+Intek and Minerva don’t dictate what the ROI will be, but do break it down, show what can be solved, and provide all the underlying data to determine the financial benefits process improvement and/or automation can provide.
+Costs and rates such as burdened labor rate, storage and inventory carrying costs, return item costs, lost customer costs, mis-ships, etc. are often important cost drivers.
+On top of those, there are other costs, intrinsic advantages, and soft costs or intangible benefits.
+For instance, looking at inventory accuracy, inventory on hand and carrying cost and their impact, and then estimating improvements from the current state to 99.5% by net variance or better, can help generate an estimated financial benefit.